panchalsagar1815/Movie-Recomendation-Engine/README.md

 # **Project: Movie Recommendation Engine using the MovieLens Dataset**

 **Objective:**
 The "Movie Recommendation Engine using the MovieLens dataset" project aims to develop a recommendation system that suggests movies to users based on their previous ratings and preferences.
-Leveraging the MovieLens dataset, which contains 100,004 ratings across 9,125 movies for 671 users, the project seeks to enhance user experience by providing personalized movie recommendations.
+Leveraging the MovieLens dataset, which contains 100,004 ratings across 9,125 movies for 671 users, the project seeks to enhance the user experience by providing personalized movie recommendations.

 **Dataset Description:**
 - The MovieLens dataset consists of four main features: movieId, title, userId, and rating.